4d/docs/website/translated_docs/es/Concepts/classes.md

 Para una función clase, el comando `Current method name` devuelve: `<ClassName>.<FunctionName>`, por ejemplo "MyClass.myFunction".

-En el código de la aplicación, las funciones de clases se llaman como los métodos miembros de las instancias de objetos y pueden recibir [parámetros](#class-function-parameters) si los hay.
+In the application code, class functions are called as member methods of the object instance and can receive [parameters](#class-function-parameters) if any.
 Se soportan las siguientes sintaxis:

 - utilización del operador `()`.
-Por ejemplo, `myObject.methodName("hello")`
+For example, `myObject.methodName("hello")`
-- uso de un método miembro de la clase "4D.Function":
+- utilización de un método miembro de la clase "4D.Function":
     - [`apply()`](API/FunctionClass.md#apply)
     - [`call()`](API/FunctionClass.md#call)

-> **Thread-safety:** Si una función de clase no es hilo seguro y es llamada por un método con el atributo "Puede ser ejecutado en un proceso apropiativo": - el compilador no genera ningún error (lo que es diferente en comparación con los métodos regulares), - 4D lanza un error sólo en tiempo de ejecución.
+> **Thread-safety warning:** If a class function is not thread-safe and called by a method with the "Can be run in preemptive process" attribute: - the compiler does not generate any error (which is different compared to regular methods), - an error is thrown by 4D only at runtime.